Baptism Verses with responses

 - If anything, this verse in its context equates baptism and circumcision: Col. 2:11-12, “in Him you were also circumcised with a circumcision made without hands, in the removal of the body of the flesh by the circumcision of Christ; 12having been buried with Him in baptism, in which you were also raised up with Him through faith in the working of God, who raised Him from the dead.”
-Paul is relating the ritual of circumcision with the ritual of baptism, both are covenant signs.
+Paul is relating the ritual of circumcision with the ritual of baptism and both are covenant signs.

 - Still, this verse in no way says that water baptism is necessary for salvation.
 But it does equate circumcision and baptism together.
 We must be reminded of how Paul condemned the Judaizers for requiring the ritual of circumcision to be saved.
 We can make a strong case here at requiring the ritual of baptism would likewise be condemned.

-- Titus 3:5, “He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit,”
+- Titus 3:5, “He saved us, not on the basis of deeds which we have done in righteousness, but according to His mercy, by the washing of regeneration and renewing by the Holy Spirit.”

-- This verse is telling us that regeneration is the washing, not the regeneration of baptism.
-There is no mention of water baptism here and there certainly is no mention of water baptism being necessary for salvation.
+- This verse is telling us that regeneration is the washing--not the regeneration of baptism.
+There is no mention of water baptism here, and there certainly is no mention of water baptism being necessary for salvation.

 - Heb.
 10:22, “let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.”

 - Heb.
 9:14, “how much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?”